Gweru-Tech/Simple-Comp9/README.md

 1. Check this README file first
 2. Review Render.com documentation
 3. Check the application logs in the Render.com dashboard
+4. Verify all files are pushed to GitHub

 ---

-**Happy Coding! 🎉**
+**🎉 Start Hosting Your Websites for Free Today!**

-This Simple Computer application is ready to deploy and demonstrates a complete, production-ready web application suitable for the Render.com free tier.
+Ntandostore provides a complete, production-ready hosting platform suitable for the Render.com free tier.
+Deploy your websites instantly with unique domains and professional management tools.